ebullient/monster-combat/README.md

 3. Set up [kube-prometheus](https://github.com/coreos/kube-prometheus)

-    This script wraps all kinds of jsonnet goodness in a container so there is less setup overall:
+    This script wraps all kinds of jsonnet goodness in a container so there is less setup over-all:

     ```bash
     ./deploy/k8s/kube-prometheus/build.sh prep     # Once. setup kube-prometheus jsonnet